anselm/blox/README.md

 <body>
 <script>

-/// this is a scene blox decorated with a scene behavior and having some children blox export let myscene = {
+/// this is a scene with some children blox

-	name: "myscene",
+var myscene = {

+	// a behavior that says this is a 'scene' concept
 	scene: 0,

-	// here are some children blox
-	children: [

-		// this is a light
+	// this is a child light
-		{
+	mylamp: {
-			name:"mylight",
-			light:0
+		light:"yellow"
 	},

-		// this is a camera, it's optional to declare a camera {
+	// this is a child camera, it's optional to declare a camera
-			name:"mycamera",
+	mycamera: {
 		camera:0,
 		orbit:0
 	},

-		// this is a reference to a separate blox stored on disk "./blox/cherry_tree.js",
+	// this is a reference to a separate child blox stored on disk
+	mytree: "./blox/cherry_tree.js",

-		// this is a piece of art placed on the ground loaded off disk as a gltf
+	// this is a piece of child art placed on the ground loaded off disk as a gltf
 	// it listens to the on_tick method and rotates a bit every frame
-		// it listens to collision events and moves the art to viewer eye level {
-			name:"./art/hornet",
+	myhornet: {
 		mesh:{
-				art:"box",
+			ar:"../art/hornet",
 			position:"ground",
 			color:"green"
 		},
-			on_visible:"./scripts/visible_handler.js",
 		on_load:function(e) { console.log("just woke up") },
 		on_tick:function(e) { e.blox.mesh.rotate.y+=0.1 },
-			on_overlap:function(e) { e.blox.position.slerp("eyelevel") }
 	}
-	]
 }

-// this kicks the whole system into starting up; a scene node force launches a renderer and a display let blox = new Blox(myscene)
+// launch the app and view

+var blox = new Blox(myscene)

 </script>
 </body>